 Learn what is coming up in the following lectures in Section 1.

 Instructions: At this stage, don't worry about creating a course-quality video.
 Simply create a short video (less than a minute) to provide your background, interests and why you've selected this course.
-Post it to your YouTube channel, Vimeo or Wistia account.
-You can set it to private and provide a link in the discussion forum so only those in the course would have access to the link.
+Post it to your YouTube channel, your own website, or to your favorite platform.
+Provide a link in the discussion forum so that I can visit, and so that others in the class can see your video and get to know you.
+You can set the video to private if you don't want to share it beyond the course.

 In this lecture, I encourage you to take online courses as you begin preparing for creating and teaching in online courses.